 17.12.11.
 Liquefactioned, abandoned Kindercare, Armagh St

-Behind Crighton House back fence, water leaked from the capped well to Madras St. Crighton House was the only quake survivor on the E side of Madras St, from Oxford Tce to Latimer Sq.
+Behind Crighton House's back-fence, water leaked from the capped-well to Madras St. Crighton House was the only survivor on the east side of Madras St from Oxford Tce to Latimer Sq.
+Was that because a Heritage-hailer lived within?

-Later on, CERA's CCDU would call all those demolition sites between Madras St & Manchester St its Blueprint East Frame: a NZ National govt land bank.
-CCDU's E Frame was a nod to Council's City In A Garden idea, a longitudinal central portion would become Rauora Park, between Manchester St & Madras St, bordered by new apartment blocks both sides of Rauora Park.
+Later, CERA's CCDU would call all those demolition-sites between Madras St & Manchester St its Blueprint East Frame.
+CCDU's East Frame acknowledged Council's City In A Garden, by means of a longitudinal central area becoming Rauora Park between Manchester St & Madras St, bordered by new apartment-blocks both sides of Rauora Park.

 17.12.11.
 Quake trashed bldg, red zone, steel mesh fence cordon, nr Armagh St / Madras St. The bldg would be demolished for NZ National govt's / CERA's Blueprint Margaret Mahy Family Playground carpark

-Madras St / Armagh St: Red zone.
-Trade Union was gone, demolished, together with an old, wooden house behind it.
-A yellow digger was parked on the demolition site.
-The bldgs were demolished for NZ National govt's / CERA's Blueprint Margaret Mahy Family Playground carpark.
+Madras St / Armagh St: Red-zone.
+Trade Union building was gone, demolished, together with an old wooden-house behind it.
+A yellow- digger was parked on the demolition-site.
+The buildings were demolished for NZ National government's / CERA's Blueprint Margaret Mahy Family Playground carpark.

 17.12.11.
 Trade Union bldg demolition site & yellow digger, Armagh St / Madras St. The bldgs were demolished for NZ govt's / CERA's Blueprint Margaret Mahy Family Playground carpark

-Opp cnr: Amicus House was gone, demolished months before, together with multi-storeys: Harcourts, Securities House.
-Demolition sites, all the way down W side Madras St, to Latimer Sq.
+Opposite corner: Amicus House was gone, demolished months before together with multi-storeys Harcourts & Securities House.
+I saw demolition- sites all the way down the west side of Madras St to Latimer Sq.

 17.12.11.
 Amicus House demolition site, red zone, Armagh St / Madras St. Tombstone high rises behind: Pacific Tower / Rendezvous Hotel left was repaired.
 Forsyth Barr mid right would be refurbished as Crowne Plaza Hotel.
 PWC right would be demolished for the new RC Cathedral precinct